 The facts in Coulton v Bewbush Community Nursery

 The claimant was employed as a childcare practitioner by the respondent from 6 April 2016 until 26 May 2017.
 The claimant had been diagnosed with OCD, anxiety and various learning difficulties.
 The respondent stated that it was unaware of the disability conditions relied upon by the claimant at the relevant time.
-During her employment the claimant was off sick for a substantial period of time and on returning, was called into a meeting without notice and refused the right to be accompanied.
+During her employment the claimant was off sick for a substantial period of time and on returning from her most recent period of sickness absence (of one week), was called into a meeting without notice and refused the right to be accompanied.
 At the meeting she was given a written warning for her sickness absence levels.
 As a result the claimant looked for another job and was offered another role at a different nursery, subject to references.
 However, the new job offer was subsequently rescinded after the respondent provided a reference stating that the claimant had a written warning.
 The respondent refused to have the claimant back after her notice period.
 During the claimant’s notice period a child escaped from the nursery premises.
-Following an investigation the respondent concluded that the claimant was probably responsible for the child escaping and referred the claimant to the DBS.
+Following an investigation the respondent concluded that the claimant was probably responsible for the child escaping and referred the claimant to the DBS (the DBS subsequently found that there was no further case for the claimant to answer and no further action was taken).
 The claimant brought claims of failure to make reasonable adjustments contrary to sections 20 and 21 of the Equality 2010 Act (EqA 2010), harassment contrary to section 26 of EqA 2010 and victimisation contrary to section 27 EqA 2010.

 The decision of the Employment Tribunal